Finding password manager apps for macOS is not an easy job.

-The password generator is also fully automatic and suggests random passwords whenever you sign up to a site or app.
+The password generator is also fully automatic and suggests strong passwords whenever you sign up to a site or app.

 That being said, you must add the browser extension to avail both these functions.
 They’re available only for Chrome, Firefox, Safari, and Edge.

 Device compatibility is also not an issue with 1Password because it’s available on Windows, Mac, Android, iOS, and even Linux.

 If you opt for their ‘business’ or ‘family’ premium plan, you can securely exchange credentials with other users.
 In fact, ‘Business’ users can add multi-factor authentication, which is not available with other membership options.

 While the Family and Business plans are a bit expensive, starting at $4.99/month and $3.99/month per user respectively, the cheapest is their ‘Personal’ plan that costs just $2.99/month when billed annually.

 You can read more in my detailed review of 1Password here.

 Keeper Password Manager or Keeper Security is a cloud-based tool that can store unique passwords, card details, and notes.